 10 of 10

-Zimbabwe's Hwange National Park covers some 5,655 square miles/ 14,650 square kilometres of land in the west of the country.
+Zimbabwe's Hwange National Park covers some 5,655 square miles/14,650 square kilometers of land in the west of the country.
 It is possibly the least crowded of Southern Africa's major safari destinations, allowing for a heightened sense of adventure and discovery.
 Hwange's elephant population is legendary, as are its large herds of buffalo.
 Lion are often spotted here, too.
 Above all, the park is one of the best places in the world to see the elusive African wild dog, thanks to the presence of several establish packs.
 Hwange's private game lodges offer a variety of different safari options - including walking safaris, horseback safaris and night safaris.